AI OK; Piracy Not: Bartz v. Anthropic

 The JRR Token

-The recent WIPO decision in Tolkien Estate Ltd. V. Domain Investments/Matthew Jensen illustrates the interplay of digital tokens and trademark law.
+The recent WIPO decision in Tolkien Estate Ltd. v.
+Domain Investments/Matthew Jensen illustrates the interplay of digital tokens and trademark law.

 In this case, a Florida resident marketed and offered for sale digital tokens corresponding to a digital currency.
 He registered “jrrtoken.com” as a domain name for the conduct of this business.
 J.R.R.
 Tolkien’s estate filed a UDRP claim challenging this registration.
 The estate owns the trademark in “J.R.
 R. Tolkien,” which is registered as a trademark in both the U.K. and the U.S. The website of this domain name resolved to a website at “thetokenofpower.com.”
 That website included images of wizards, including one which the panel found looked like Gandalf from The Hobbit, and the phrase, “The One Token That Rules Them All.”